Curved opening frames reflective pool in London house extension by Tonkin Liu

-The extension called the Sun Rain Rooms sits at the rear of a Grade II-listed Georgian townhouse, which belongs to a partner of London practice Tonkin Liu and their family.
+Called the Sun Rain Rooms, the extension sits at the rear of a Grade II-listed Georgian townhouse in Clerkenwell, which provides the home and office of Tonkin Liu founders Anna Liu and Mike Tonkin.

 The studio worked to find a better use for the property's narrow back garden, hoping to create a work area at ground level and more living space in the existing basement.

 "The front facade of a Georgian terrace is renowned for its formal and uniform appearance but the back has always been treated more loosely, often extended to suit the needs of its inhabitants over time," Greg Storrar, an associate at Tonkin Lui, told Dezeen.

 "To respond to our own needs we have created a contemporary addition to the Grade II listed fabric."

 "[The Sun Rain Rooms] is an architectural and landscaping project that plays with the idea of what a small, modern urban garden may be," added the project's planning inspector, C J Hoile.

 To begin, the architects crafted a layered plywood roof that spans the entire length of the garden.
 A sweeping curve has been carved out of its surface to match the position of the sun throughout the day and maximising the extension's exposure to natural light.